Information on COVID-19 for Maine Nonprofits

 Maine’s Economic Recovery – The Big Picture

 Planning for “reopening” is taking place within the broader context of conversations about Maine’s economic recovery and economic development.
-The Governor has formed an Economic Recovery Committee to develop specific policy recommendations to stabilize the state’s economy and build a bridge to future prosperity in the wake of the COVID-19 pandemic.
+In May 2020, Governor Mills formed an Economic Recovery Committee to develop specific policy recommendations to stabilize the state’s economy and build a bridge to future prosperity in the wake of the COVID-19 pandemic.
+MANP’s Executive Director, Jennifer Hutchins, serves on this committee.
+Learn more about the committee’s work.